-The ITL in collaboration with SEG, Academic Board and the DVC (E), works on university-initiated and other funded (e.g. STEPs, DEEWR) strategic projects involving university teaching and learning, including the application of educational technologies in teaching and learning.
+In collaboration with SEG, Academic Board and the DVC (E), the ITL works on university-initiated and other funded (e.g. DEEWR) strategic projects involving university teaching and learning, including the application of educational technologies in teaching and learning.
 These projects include:

 2. Professional Development for University Teachers

 The ITL provides the University’s mandated professional development programs on teaching for university academic staff.
 It also convenes a range of other voluntary professional development activities and networks for university teachers, often in collaboration with colleagues in faculties and other central units.

 - New staff general orientation program (through learning solutions)

 - Information on teaching at Sydney for all new academics

 - Teaching induction program for all new academics Principles and Practice of University Teaching (P&P).
 This two-day program is a formal probationary requirement for new academic staff.